LISA: Layerwise Importance Sampling for Memory-Efficient Large Language Model Fine-Tuning: Related Work

 \subsection{Parameter-Effieient Fine-Tuning}

 Parameter-efficient fine-tuning (PEFT) methods adapt pre-trained models by fine-tuning only a subset of parameters.
-In general, PEFT methods can be grouped into three classes: 1) Prompt Learning methods~\citep{hambardzumyan2021warp, zhong2021factual, han2021ptr,li2021prefix, qin2021learning, liu2021gpt, diao2022black}, 2) Adapter methods~\citep{houlsby2019peft,diao2021taming,hu2022lora,diao2023mixture}, and 3) Selective methods~\citep{liu2021autofreeze,liu2021autofreeze,li2023smartfrz}.
-Prompt learning methods emphasize optimization of the input token or input embedding with frozen model parameters, which generally has the least training cost among all three types.
-Adapter methods normally introduce an auxiliary module with much fewer parameters than the original model, where updates will only be applied to the adapter module during training.
+In general, PEFT methods can be grouped into three classes: 1) Prompt Learning methods~\citep{li2021prefix,hambardzumyan2021warp, zhong2021factual, han2021ptr, qin2021learning, liu2021gpt, diao2022black}, 2) Adapter methods~\citep{houlsby2019peft,hu2022lora,diao2021taming,diao2023mixture,meng2024pissa,song2024increasing,ji2024advlora}, and 3) Selective methods~\citep{liu2021autofreeze,liu2021autofreeze,li2023smartfrz, luo2024badam}.
+Prompt learning methods emphasize optimizing the input token or input embedding with frozen model parameters, which generally has the least training cost among all three types.
+Adapter methods normally introduce an auxiliary module with much fewer parameters than the original model, and updates are only applied to the adapter module during training.
 Compared with them, selective methods are more closely related to LISA, which focuses on optimizing a fraction of the model's parameters without appending extra modules.
 Recent advances in this domain have introduced several notable techniques through layer freezing.
 AutoFreeze~\citep{liu2021autofreeze} offers an adaptive mechanism to identify layers for freezing automatically and accelerates the training process.
-FreezeOut~\citep{brocker2017freezeout} progressively freezes intermediate layers, resulting in significant training time reductions without notably affecting accuracy.
+FreezeOut~\citep{brocker2017freezeout} progressively freezes intermediate layers, significantly reducing training time without notably affecting accuracy.
 The SmartFRZ~\citep{li2023smartfrz} framework utilizes an attention-based predictor for layer selection, substantially cutting computation and training time while maintaining accuracy.
 However, none of these layer-freezing strategies has been widely adopted in the context of Large Language Models due to their inherent complexity or non-compatibility with modern memory reduction techniques~\citep{rajbhandari2020zero, rasley2020deepspeed} for LLMs.